clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Repeater.md

 * Allows requests captured in the Burp Proxy to be manipulated, sending them repeatedly as needed.
 * Can manually create requests from scratch, similar to using a command-line tool like cURL.
 * The ability to edit and resend requests multiple times makes Repeater invaluable for manual exploration and testing of endpoints.
-* It provides a user-friendly graphical interface for crafting request payloads and offers various views of the response, including a rendering engine for a graphical representation.
+* Provides a user-friendly graphical interface for crafting request payloads and offers various views of the response, including a rendering engine for a graphical representation.
-* The Repeater interface consists of six main sections:
+* Interface consists of six main sections:
   * **Request List**: Located at the top left of the tab, it displays the list of Repeater requests.
     * Multiple requests can be managed simultaneously, and each new request sent to Repeater will appear here.
   * **Request Controls**: Positioned directly beneath the request list, these controls allow a request to be sent, a hanging request to be cancelled, and navigation through the request history.